 Abhimanyu is well known for his participation in the Kurukshetra war.
 On the 13th day of battle, the Kauravas challenge the Pandavas to break a circular battle formation known as the Chakravyuha.
 The Pandavas accepted the challenge.

 Abhimanyu came to rescue the Pandavas and entered Chakravyuha all alone.
 But he did not know how to destroy the formation once he was inside, as Krishna had stopped the conversation and taken away Arjuna when he was in his mother’s womb.
-Due to which he was being trapped by Kaurava.
+Due to which Kaurava was trapping him.

 Karna was the last great warrior who could over-power Abhimanyu.
 But since Abhimanyu was just a 16-year-old teenager, Karna did not use his full might against him and fight in an equal challenge.
 Finally, a strategy was made, and a joint attack on Abhimanyu followed.
 He was surrounded from all sides and broke his bow by shooting arrows from behind.
 But before dying, Abhimanyu managed to kill Dusshasana’s son.

 Revenge by Arjuna

 Abhimanyu, the great warrior life story, has inspired many in art, creativity, and storytelling.
 So, we can learn the following lesson from Abhimanyu Stories.